felixrieseberg/slack-archive/README.md

 ## Using it

 1. Do you already have a user token for your workspace?
 If not, read on below on how to get a token.
+2. Make sure you have [`node` and `npm`](https://nodejs.org/en/) installed, ideally something newer than Node v14.
-2. Run `slack-archive`, which will interactively guide you through the options.
+3. Run `slack-archive`, which will interactively guide you through the options.

 ```sh
 npx slack-archive